FrostKiwi/mesa/src/intel/compiler/ibc_design.md

 One of the big pain-points of the current IR is in the handling of bit sizes and register allocation of non-32-bit things.
-One of the key design points of SIR (as it currently stands) is the addition of logical registers to attempt to address this problem.
-A logical register in SIR has a 3-dimensional size in terms of bit size, number of vector components, and number of SIMD invocations.
+One of the key design points of IBC (as it currently stands) is the addition of logical registers to attempt to address this problem.
+A logical register in IBC has a 3-dimensional size in terms of bit size, number of vector components, and number of SIMD invocations.
 Each register is also assigned a SIMD group where the register is only allowed to be written by instructions executing in that SIMD range.